Purathur: Temples

 The Hindu Bhayankavu Bhagavathi Temple is the major temple in Purathur village.
 It is a sacred Bhagavathi temple on the Alathiyoor Pallikadavu Road in Edakkanad, about 14 km from Tirur town.

 The temple is dedicated to the goddess Bhagavathi.
 Three main festivals are celebrated in Bhayankavu.
 The first one is on Thulam 1 (the middle of the month of October).
 The second one is known as 'Makarachovva' (the second Tuesday of Malayalam month 'Makaram').
 The annual Thalappoli ritual in the temple is observed according to the Malayalam calendar in the Kumbham month.

 Tourism

 The Tirur-Kootayi road ends at Padinjarekara (Purathur), better known as Padinjarekara Azhimugham, where the Bharathapuzha and Tirur Rivers converge to drain into the sea.
 This place is noted for migratory birds, gathering in their thousands during February - April.
-This beautiful beach is very near Tirur and is also famous for its scenic beauty.
-This beach has long been a favourite destination for both domestic and international travellers as well as nature lovers.
+This beach is very near Tirur and is also known for its scenery.
+This beach has long been a destination for both domestic and international travellers as well as nature lovers.